infor-design/enterprise/docs/DEVELOPER.md

 - Add a break point in the demo app code
 - Run `node --inspect app/server.js --verbose` to start the app in debug mode
 - Open chrome and navigate to `chrome://inspect` and press run target
-- Open the page in question and the debugger should popup up.
+- Open the page in question and the debugger should popup up

 #### Editor Plugins